Trapped (1949 film): Plot

 The U.S. Treasury Department needs to locate the source of a high-grade counterfeit operation.
-A counterfeiter in prison, Tris Stewart (Lloyd Bridges), agrees to be released on early parole in a pretend jail break, remaining under supervision, in order that he may assist in locating the persons currently doing the forging and the plates which years ago belonged to him.
+A counterfeiter in prison, Tris Stewart, agrees to be released on early parole in a pretend jail break, remaining under supervision, in order that he may assist in locating the persons currently doing the forging and the plates which years ago belonged to him.

-Although soon Stewart betrays and escapes from the supervising agent, the secret service, anticipating his moves, has located in Los Angeles Stewart's girlfriend Laurie Fredericks and bugged her apartment.
+Although soon Stewart betrays and escapes from the supervising agent, the secret service, anticipating his moves, has located Stewart's girlfriend Laurie Fredericks in Los Angeles and bugged her apartment.
 In addition, undercover agent John Downey alias Johnny Hackett has become a regular in the restaurant where Fredericks works, pretending to be a moderately wealthy shady character romantically pursuing her.

 Stewart arrives to move in with Fredericks and soon learns that his counterfeiting plates had been sold by his old partner, now a bankrupt drunk, to Jack Sylvester.
 Stewart visits Sylvester and asks to buy $250,000 worth of counterfeit $20 bills, which he figures would go a long way in Mexico.
 He needs to come up with $25,000 cash in exchange.
-After an aborted attempt to rob the restaurant where Fredericks works, Stewart turns to Hackett, offering to make him very rich if he will stake the money.
+Stewart plans to rob the restaurant where Fredericks works.
+The feds, informed by overhearing, want to prevent their valuable 'agent' from being lost in the caper.
+A police car appears, Stewart is arrested and Hackett makes sure that he is released.
+This enables him to approach the thankful Fredericks.
+Stewart turns to Hackett, offering to make him very rich if he will stake the money.

 After Sylvester meeting Hackett and a "trial run" exchange involving a box of plain paper, Stewart and Hackett wait for Sylvester to arrange the real transaction.
-But then Hackett's cover is blown when, in the restaurant, an old acquaintance recognizes his identity and Fredericks overhears the man discussing Hackett's resume.
+But then Hackett's cover is blown when, in the restaurant, an old acquaintance recognizes his identity and Fredericks overhears the man discussing Hackett's résumé.

 Upon finding out Hackett is a "cop", Stewart attempts to kill him but fails and lands back in custody.
 Given this, Hackett decides to push through the sale transaction quickly.
 He picks up Sylvester and the two set out for Sylvester's printing press location.
 Sylvester notices they are being tailed, and Hackett is forced to lose his backup agents who were tailing their car.
 At the location, a large box of bills is handed to Hackett and he must stall, waiting for his backup to locate them.
 But then Fredericks arrives with Sylvester's employee and Hackett's cover is blown again.

 Meanwhile, outside, a motorcycle officer identifies Hackett's car, and his call allows the agents to locate the warehouse.
-Inside, Sylvester for some reason shoots Fredericks rather than Hackett.
+Inside, Sylvester shoots Fredericks, remarking that if her boyfriend Stewart co-operated with the authorities, however briefly, so might she.
+He then turns his gun on Hackett, who quickly flips a table towards him and makes a run for it.
 Police and agents swarm in, upon which Sylvester flees.
-A long chase ensues within a nearby subway system, where Sylvester meets his end by electrocution.
+A chase ensues within a nearby streetcar barn, where Sylvester meets his end by electrocution.
 The case is marked "closed".